 The Sigma 600mm.

-There appears to have been two versions of this, the standard black one and a more expensive green one.
+There appears to have been two versions of this, the standard black one and a green one.
 I tried the black version in a shop in Bath, I took a few pictures with it.
 The images were of extremely low contrast and quality.
 I decided not to part with the £150 for this.
 Tests at the time by Amateur photographer were not complimentary about this lens either – it was consistently outperformed by the Tamron 500mm, regarded as the best independent of its day.
 I have subsequently bought one and found that it is capable of good results on the 5D mk3.
 While I didn’t include it in this comparison (as I didn’t own it at the same time as the others here) I will upload some results and test it separately.

 The photographic tests